-On one of our trips to Trier we planned to stay a couple nights at a B&B at Bernkastel-Kues at the Mosel.
-We happen to drive through the town of Lieser and saw a beautiful castle to our left.
-When we arrived at our accommodation, I asked about this gorgeous building, and we were told it is now a Luxury hotel.
+When we arrived in Bernkastel-Kues, I asked about this gorgeous building and was told it is now a Luxury hotel.
 We drove back to Lieser to take some pictures in the evening.

-The history of Lieser Castle began around 1884.
-The castle was built by the successful entrepreneur Eduard Puricelli under the architecture of Heinrich Theodor Schmidt.
+The Lieser castle was built by the successful entrepreneur Eduard Puricelli in 1884 under the architecture of Heinrich Theodor Schmidt.
 Soon after moving in, Mr. Puricelli began cultivating vineyards for wine production in the surrounding Mosel area.
 Later he raised the castle slightly to prevent from being flooded by the Mosel river.

 We took a stroll on the grounds in the evening